jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 In the most basic sense, KenPom ranks teams based on the difference between their adjusted offensive efficiency and adjusted defensive efficiency.
-KenPom does not disclose his exact formula, but it adjusts each teams efficiency (how many points they score or give up per 100 possessions) to account for the level of competition they have played.
+KenPom does not disclose his exact formula, but it adjusts each teams efficiency (how many points they score or give up, per 100 possessions) to account for the level of the competition they have played.

 This means that how efficient a team is is more important than results and hence why the rankings are supposed to be an indication of how a team will perform in